What is Missing? Explaining Neurons Activated by Absent Concepts: Encoded Absences

 The goal of XAI can be reframed as finding a \emph{simplified} approximation of the DNN's underlying causal structure~\citep{Hesse:2023:SVD, Carloni:2025:RCE}.
 While the \emph{true} causal structure is embodied by the DNN itself, its complexity typically exceeds human understanding.
 Thus, a ``simplified'' structure refers to one that enables a human to understand the model sufficiently to answer task-specific questions of interest.
 Since the appropriate level of simplification depends on both the user and the task~\citep{Tomsett:2018:IWR}, a wide range of causal abstractions could be relevant -- and should be explored within XAI research.
 Formally, a feed-forward DNN $f \colon \R^n \mapsto \R$ can be expressed as a structural causal model (SCM) $\mathfrak{C} \coloneq (\mathbf{S})$~\citep{Peters:2017:ECI} with structural assignments $\mathbf{S}$ defining each intermediate representation as a deterministic function of its parents, \ie, $ z^{(1)} \coloneq f^{(1)}(x), \; z^{(2)} \coloneq f^{(2)}(z^{(1)}), \; \dots, \; y \coloneq f^{(n)}(z^{(n-1)}), $ where $x$ is the input; the noise variables usually found in SCMs are set to zero for simplicity.
 In XAI, we seek a simplified SCM $\mathfrak{C}^\prime$ that approximates the original SCM $\mathfrak{C}$ in a way that preserves task-relevant causal relationships while improving human interpretability~\citep{Hesse:2023:SVD,Carloni:2025:RCE}. \Eg, in the case of a simple gradient-based attribution method~\citep{Simonyan:2014:DIC}, $\mathfrak{C}^\prime$ would be a linear approximation of the structural assignment $y \coloneq f(x)$, where each feature $x_i$ is associated with a causal influence estimated by $\frac{\partial f(x)}{\partial x_i}$ (see \cref{app:sec:causal} for feature visualization and counterfactual explanations).

 A less studied causal relationship in XAI involves concepts whose \textit{absence} causes higher activations, or vice versa, whose presence \textit{suppresses} the activation of a specific internal neuron $z_j$ or output $y$.
-Formally, let $C_{\hat{x}} \in \{0,1\}$ denote a binary variable indicating whether the concept $\hat{x}$ is present in an input $[x, C_{\hat{x}}]$; then such an inhibitory relationship holds for neuron $z_j$ in layer $l$ whenever $f^{(l)}_j\bigl(do(x \coloneqq [x, C_{\hat{x}}=1])\bigr)<f^{(l)}_j\bigl(do(x \coloneqq [x, C_{\hat{x}}=0])\bigr),$ \ie, introducing the concept in the input $x$ via $do(x \coloneqq [x, C_{\hat{x}}=1])$ decreases the activation.
+Formally, let $C_{\hat{x}} \in \{0,1\}$ denote a binary variable indicating whether the concept $\hat{x}$ is present in an input $[x, C_{\hat{x}}]$; here, a concept is a family of input patterns that share a common effect on a neuron (\eg, images of ``dog snouts'', \cf~\cref{app:sec:assumptions}).
+An inhibitory relationship holds for neuron $z_j$ in layer $l$ whenever $f^{(l)}_j\bigl(do(x \coloneqq [x, C_{\hat{x}}=1])\bigr)<f^{(l)}_j\bigl(do(x \coloneqq [x, C_{\hat{x}}=0])\bigr),$ \ie, introducing the concept in the input $x$ via $do(x \coloneqq [x, C_{\hat{x}}=1])$ decreases the activation.
 Intuitively, such interventions reveal patterns that actively suppress a neuron's activation, akin to the example of the Hassenstein–Reichardt detector, where the opposite motion direction inhibits the response. \cref{sec:method:explaining} outlines how to uncover this causal relationship.

 \begin{definition}[Encoded Absence] If there exists a concept $\hat{x}$ whose presence causes the activation of a neuron $z_j$ in layer $l$ to decrease, \ie, $f^{(l)}_j([x,C_{\hat{x}}=1]) < f^{(l)}_j([x,C_{\hat{x}}=0]),$ we say that the neuron $z_j$ encodes the \emph{absence} of said concept $\hat{x}$ in the input context of $x$. \end{definition}